- 24th Jul 2024

 - ANOVA is the most important tool to establish the existence of difference in average values (means) of one variable with more than two categories.

 - MANOVA steps up when your data has multiple outcomes that might be connected.
-It tackles this by analyzing several measures (weight, blood pressure, etc.) all at once.
-This broader view helps uncover how these measures work together, providing a more complete picture than looking at them one by one.
+It tackles this by analyzing several measures (weight, blood pressure, etc.) at once.
+This broader view helps to discover how these measures work together, and provide a more complete image than looking at them one by one.